masoncusack/BuildYourOwnAPI/README.md

 ```<domain-on-which-api-is-running>/<endpoint>?text=<content-for-which-we-desire-summarization-or-keywords>```

 Regardless of which endpoint is called in this case, the API takes the value of the input variable 'text' and uses it to compute a summary or keywords.
-Failure to provide an input labelled 'text' in the query string will result in a Bad Request error.
+Failure to provide an input labelled 'text' in the query string will result in a Bad Request error or similar.

 #### Running and testing